elesiuta/jupyter-nbgrader-helper/README.md

                         feedback (factoring in manual grading) and writes each student's results to
                         <course_dir>/reports/<AssignName>/fdist-<NbName>.csv
-  --email AssignName|zip NbName.html|feedback.zip
-                        Email feedback to students (see EMAIL_CONFIG in script, prompts for unset fields) --ckdir AssignName NbName.extension
+  --ckdir AssignName NbName.extension
                         Check <course_dir>/feedback directory (change with
                         --odir) by printing studentIDs and matching files to